ryngrn/county-seats/why/index.md

 In the same spirit of starting a quest to see every county in America in order to push me to explore, I've also started exploring thoughts around how rural areas connect to more urban ones, how they're different and why that matters, as well as the role technology plays in all of this.

-County Seats even inspired me to try <a href="/county-seat-podcast/">podcasting</a>.
-I'm not great at it, but I'm sure that I'll learn a ton about that along the way.
+County Seats even inspired me to try podcasting for a brief time.

 I also plan to use my travels as source material for creative endeavors: goods for sale (posters, shirts, stickers), writing songs, and Lord knows what else.